DataFire/Integrations/integrations/generated/google_appengine/README.md

 ### Instance
 * Instance `object`: An Instance resource is the computing unit that App Engine uses to automatically scale an application.
-  * appEngineRelease `string`: App Engine release this instance is running on.@OutputOnly
+  * appEngineRelease `string`: Output only.
+App Engine release this instance is running on.
-  * availability `string` (values: UNSPECIFIED, RESIDENT, DYNAMIC): Availability of the instance.@OutputOnly
+  * availability `string` (values: UNSPECIFIED, RESIDENT, DYNAMIC): Output only.
+Availability of the instance.
-  * averageLatency `integer`: Average latency (ms) over the last minute.@OutputOnly
+  * averageLatency `integer`: Output only.
+Average latency (ms) over the last minute.
-  * errors `integer`: Number of errors since this instance was started.@OutputOnly
+  * errors `integer`: Output only.
+Number of errors since this instance was started.
-  * id `string`: Relative name of the instance within the version.
-Example: instance-1.@OutputOnly
+  * id `string`: Output only.
+Relative name of the instance within the version.
+Example: instance-1.
-  * memoryUsage `string`: Total memory in use (bytes).@OutputOnly
+  * memoryUsage `string`: Output only.
+Total memory in use (bytes).
-  * name `string`: Full path to the Instance resource in the API.
-Example: apps/myapp/services/default/versions/v1/instances/instance-1.@OutputOnly
+  * name `string`: Output only.
+Full path to the Instance resource in the API.
+Example: apps/myapp/services/default/versions/v1/instances/instance-1.
-  * qps `number`: Average queries per second (QPS) over the last minute.@OutputOnly
+  * qps `number`: Output only.
+Average queries per second (QPS) over the last minute.
-  * requests `integer`: Number of requests since this instance was started.@OutputOnly
+  * requests `integer`: Output only.
+Number of requests since this instance was started.
-  * startTime `string`: Time that this instance was started.@OutputOnly
+  * startTime `string`: Output only.
+Time that this instance was started.@OutputOnly
-  * vmDebugEnabled `boolean`: Whether this instance is in debug mode.
-Only applicable for instances in App Engine flexible environment.@OutputOnly
+  * vmDebugEnabled `boolean`: Output only.
+Whether this instance is in debug mode.
+Only applicable for instances in App Engine flexible environment.
-  * vmId `string`: Virtual machine ID of this instance.
-Only applicable for instances in App Engine flexible environment.@OutputOnly
+  * vmId `string`: Output only.
+Virtual machine ID of this instance.
+Only applicable for instances in App Engine flexible environment.
-  * vmIp `string`: The IP address of this instance.
-Only applicable for instances in App Engine flexible environment.@OutputOnly
+  * vmIp `string`: Output only.
+The IP address of this instance.
+Only applicable for instances in App Engine flexible environment.
+  * vmLiveness `string` (values: LIVENESS_STATE_UNSPECIFIED, UNKNOWN, HEALTHY, UNHEALTHY, DRAINING, TIMEOUT): Output only.
+The liveness health check of this instance.
+Only applicable for instances in App Engine flexible environment.
-  * vmName `string`: Name of the virtual machine where this instance lives.
-Only applicable for instances in App Engine flexible environment.@OutputOnly
+  * vmName `string`: Output only.
+Name of the virtual machine where this instance lives.
+Only applicable for instances in App Engine flexible environment.
-  * vmStatus `string`: Status of the virtual machine where this instance lives.
-Only applicable for instances in App Engine flexible environment.@OutputOnly
+  * vmStatus `string`: Output only.
+Status of the virtual machine where this instance lives.
+Only applicable for instances in App Engine flexible environment.
-  * vmZoneName `string`: Zone where the virtual machine is located.
-Only applicable for instances in App Engine flexible environment.@OutputOnly
+  * vmZoneName `string`: Output only.
+Zone where the virtual machine is located.
+Only applicable for instances in App Engine flexible environment.

 ### Library
 * Library `object`: Third-party Python runtime library that is required by the application.